[,1] [,2] [,3]

 When we equip an atomic or generic vector with the dim attribute, it automatically becomes an object of the S3 class array.
-In particular, two-dimensional arrays (primary S3 class matrix) allow us to represent tabular data where items are aligned into rows and columns:
+In particular, two-dimensional arrays (of the primary S3 class matrix) allow us to represent tabular data where items are aligned into rows and columns:

 structure(1:6, dim=c(2, 3)) # a matrix with two rows and three columns